matteranalytics/matter-analytics-webpage/README.md

     npm uninstall @fontsource/inter
     ```

-    Once again, you will see the changes reflected in the `package.json` file.
+    Once again, you will see the changes reflected in the `dependencies` of the `package.json` file.

 6. Finally restart the development server to view the updated font on your website.